JEEP AVENGER ELECTRIC 2025 – SLOW CHARGING PROBLEMS, BMS, AND REAL-WORLD RANGE WINTER/SUMMER

 - a modern city SUV;

-- good urban autonomy;
+- good urban range;

-- fast charging on recent columns.
+- fast charging at recent charging stations.

-It must be chosen with awareness:
+It should be chosen with awareness:

 - reduced highway range;